-- #1 Historically, the CoC has updated policies, as necessary and if appropriate, based on stakeholder feedback.
-Currently, the policy is for each agency to have a policy, and a CoC-wide policy has not yet been adopted. - #2 CoC members are notified of HUD and other entities providing training on this topic.
+#1 - Historically, the CoC updates policies, as necessary and if appropriate, based on stakeholder feedback.
+Currently, the policy is for each agency to have a policy, and a CoC-wide policy has not yet been adopted.

+#2 - CoC members are notified of HUD and other entities providing training on this topic.
 The CoC has access to an attorney who will review policies if requested.
 The CoC provides templates as needed.
-The CoC would also seek assistance from our HUD TA provider if necessary. - #3 For any noncompliance issue, client/participant recourse includes requesting the matter be reviewed by the CoC.
+The CoC would also seek assistance from our HUD TA provider if necessary.

+#3 - For any noncompliance issue, client/participant recourse includes requesting the matter be reviewed by the CoC.
 Allegations found to have merit would be considered when evaluating agency compliance.
 Project rejections after CE referral are reviewed to determine the reason for rejection.
-Project terminations may be reviewed randomly for termination reasons to identify possible discrimination. - #4 The CoC Director would have a discussion with the agency to attempt to resolve the situation, and technical assistance would be offered as preliminary steps for any non-compliance.
+Project terminations may be reviewed randomly for termination reasons to identify possible discrimination.

+#4 - The CoC Director would have a discussion with the agency to attempt to resolve the situation, and technical assistance would be offered as preliminary steps for any non-compliance.
 A referral to the Leadership Council (Board) by the CoC Director would occur for serious or ongoing non-compliance issues.
 The Leadership Council could recommend the continuation of the agency operating the project or refer to another entity, including HUD, for further investigation.

+1C-7.
 Public Housing Agencies within Your CoC's Geographic Area-New Admissions-General/Limited Preference-Moving On Strategy.
 NOFO Section VII.B.1.g.

-You must upload the PHA Homeless Preference\PHA Moving On Preference attachment(s) to the
+You must upload the PHA Homeless Preference\PHA Moving On Preference attachment(s) to the 4B.
+Attachments Screen.
+Enter information in the chart below for the two largest PHAs highlighted in gray on the FY 2021

-Enter information in the chart below for the two largest PHAs highlighted in gray on the FY 2021 CoC-PHA Crosswalk Report or the two PHAs your CoC has a working relationship with-if there is only one PHA in your CoC's geographic area, provide information on the one:
+CoC-PHA Crosswalk Report or the two PHAs your CoC has a working relationship with-if there is only one PHA in your CoC's geographic area, provide information on the one:

 Public Housing Agency Name Enter the Percent of New Admissions into Public Housing and Housing Choice Voucher Program During FY 2021 who were experiencing homelessness at entry Does the PHA have a General or Limited Homeless Preference?
 Does the PHA have a Preference for current PSH program participants no longer needing intensive supportive services, e.g., Moving On?
-Housing Authority of Racine County, Inc. 2% Yes-HCV Yes steps your CoC has taken, with the two largest PHAs within your CoC's geographic area or the two PHAs your CoC has working relationships with, to adopt a homeless admission preference-if your CoC only has one PHA within its geographic area, you may respond for the one; or state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.
+Housing Authority of Racine County, Inc. 2% Yes-HCV Yes

 1C-7a.
 Written Policies on Homeless Admission Preferences with PHAs.
 NOFO Section VII.B.1.g.

 Describe in the field below: